Connect with us

 When caring for someone with Frontotemporal Dementia, creating a safe and supportive environment is paramount.
 Removing potential hazards and implementing safety measures is crucial to prevent accidents or injuries.
 This may involve securing dangerous objects, installing handrails or grab bars, and ensuring the home environment is well-lit.
 Structuring the environment to be predictable and consistent can also help reduce anxiety and confusion.
 Creating a familiar and calm space with minimal distractions can promote a sense of security for individuals with FTD.

-See also Understanding the Stages of Dementia
+See also Understanding the ICD-10 Code for Dementia

 Communication Strategies for Effective Interaction